NiteeShah/ai/README.md

 Before you begin, make sure you have Python installed on your system.
 You will also need to install some essential libraries:

-pip install numpy faiss-cpu transformers
+Step 1: pip install -r requirements.txt

-Steps to Run the Code

-Step 1: Run the file named setup_vector_database.py.
+Step 2: Run the file named setup_vector_database.py.

-Step 2: Run the file named integrate_rag.py.
+Step 3: Run the file named integrate_rag.py.